-Astra is also very easy to use thanks to its compatibility with drag and drop page builders.
+Astra is also very easy to use thanks to its compatibility with majority of WordPress drag and drop page builders.
 It works seamlessly with Elementor, Brizy, Beaver Builder and Gutenberg and makes website creation about as easy as it can get.

 Astra is also lightweight so it loads quickly, fully responsive so it can work on any device and translation-ready.
 It literally has everything you need to build your portfolio website!

 The Personal Portfolio template has a white background with a bold black font and a sliding image functionality to present your work in the best way possible.
 It offers a minimalistic design adding focus to the primary elements on the site.

 It provides many pre-built about, services, portfolios, and contact pages.
 The template has a social share icon on the top page.
 It is designed to present your work and the idea behind it.

 The Portfolio and CV template is perfect for any individual looking to create a solid website to present their work.
 The template offers significant variations of silent colors and a simplified menu.

 The template has sections to create your skills in the percent and an intuitive interface to beautifully present every detail about you.
 It is a clean template with simply designed header and footer elements.

 The Photographer Portfolio template is another great template to showcase your work and establish a great impression.
 The template offers a sophisticated homepage and various buttons and background colors matching one another.